shebashio/bigbang/docs/understanding-bigbang/package-architecture/README.md

 ## Addons

 End users can extend Big Bang services beyond the core packages by enabling any of the many team-supported addon packages.
-There may be additional community-supported Big Bang packages that are not listed here.
+Addons are supported by the Big Bang team and integrated with the core platform (Istio, Kyverno, Prometheus etc..)
+There are additional community-supported Big Bang packages that are not listed as addons.

 ### Storage Utilities